Victorian Trades Hall: History

-Trades Hall is home to a number of Victorian trade unions, community organisations and left-wing political parties.
+Trades Hall is home to a number of Victorian trade unions, community organisations and left-wing political parties, such as the Communication Workers Union of Australia and the Communist Party of Australia.
 Until 2017, it had also served as the headquarters of the National Union of Students.
 The Hall is primarily used by Victorian labour organisations as a space for organising and coordinating campaigns.
 The Hall also hosts occupational health and safety training for workers.
 The various rooms of the Hall can also be hired out for functions, meetings or conferences and it is often used for theatrical productions and to display artwork.
 The Hall has a bar which is patronised by trade union members and political activists and a bookshop which sells political texts.
 In 1931, the hall was used as a broadcast venue for 3KZ, the predecessor station to Gold 104.3.

 In recent times, as well as serving as the headquarters of various trade unions and being the centre for political and union activities, the Trades Hall Council has opened the Trades Hall building to many cultural events such as theatre productions, art exhibitions, plays, and concerts including the Melbourne Comedy Festival-concentrating on political and 'on the edge' performances.
+Trades Hall became the hub of the Melbourne Fringe Festival in 2019, with Melbourne Fringe also establishing a year-round program at Trades Hall.
 The Victorian Trades Hall Council continues to engage in campaigning and research activities, including releasing a report entitled Every Worker in Australia: A Race Class Narrative in 2023.